 Airey Houses, designed by Sir Edwin Airey, were prefabs built as temporary measures to house people after the war.

-The interior of John’s Cafe, from Wingate, County Durham, was donated to Beamish and is set to be given a new home in the 1950s Town.
+The interior of John’s Cafe, from Wingate, County Durham, was collected by Beamish in 2013 and is set to be given a new home in the 1950s Town.

 The cafe, owned by John Parisella, was popular with young people in the 1950s.
 Former customers have been sharing their memories of the popular ice cream parlour.